 400% performance improvement after tuning these PostgreSQL parameters

-Avinash Vallarapu (Avi) is currently working for Percona as a PostgreSQL Support Tech Lead.
-Before joining Percona, he worked for OpenSCG for 2.2 years as a Database Architect and for Dell as a Tech Lead for 9.8 Years.
-He has a vast experience in technologies like Oracle, PostgreSQL, MySQL and MongoDB.
+Avinash Vallarapu (Avi) is the CEO and Co-founder of MigOps, Inc. Before joining MigOps, Avi worked as a Global Services Lead and Product Owner for PostgreSQL services at Percona, Database Architect at OpenSCG and Dell.
+Avi has a great expertise on Migrations to PostgreSQL.
+He has a vast experience in technologies like Oracle, PostgreSQL, MySQL and MongoDB for the last 2 decades.
 He is an avid Python and Golang developer.
-He has co-authored a book on PostgreSQL : Beginning PostgreSQL on Cloud and another book on MySQL is in progress.
+He has co-authored multiple books on PostgreSQL : Beginning PostgreSQL on Cloud and PostgreSQL 13 Cookbook.

 He spoke at various PostgreSQL Conferences in the past including -

-His areas of expertise are PostgreSQL Training, Consulting and Migrations.
+His areas of expertise are PostgreSQL Migrations, Training and Consulting.

 No video of the event yet, sorry!

 In the proposal, I would like to share how we have optimized a few database parameters that did outburst the performance by several times.
 It was a PostgreSQL Server of size 325 GB and more than 1500 TPS.
 After our tuning, we were able to get the database process upto 4900 TPS without compromising on ACID or availability.

 ** The talk includes : **

 - The environment where we have seen disastrous performance.